sharath/SVD-compress/README.md

 # svd-compress
 Final Project for MATH 545 at UMass Amherst.

-Uses Singlar Value Decomposition on an Input Image and recomposes it with a different number of components in the Diagonal
+Uses Singlar Value Decomposition on an Input Image and recomposes it with a different number of components in the diagonal

 Warning: The script.sh will take a few hours to run.